 Care management is a purposeful plan to reach members and impact their health and health care utilization, and to coordinate all services provided to members.
 Through care management, the Contractor assists members in improving their health outcomes.
 Members who are at risk for an acute or catastrophic episode in the future may be prioritized for complex case management services.
 In the interim care management services will be provided as a preventive measure.
 The Contractor will provide comprehensive coordination services that are tailored to the individual, rely on sound medical practices, and include Medicaid-covered services.
-All members identified for care management services in addition to the additional care management supports.
+All members identified for care management services will receive all of the benefits of disease management services in addition to the additional care management supports.